By ·Updated April 2026

 These are the operations that have managed to build identity in a city dominated by chains, hospitality groups, and casino food and beverage.
 That's a harder business problem than running a roastery in Bend or Boulder.

-Just east of Reno, Sparks has Glory Cloud Coffee Roasters, the kind of roaster you find when you move outside the city limits and look at where rents are reasonable.
-Small, dedicated, doing the work.
+Just east of Reno, Sparks has two indie roasters that punch above the suburb's weight.
+Glory Cloud Coffee Roasters is the established name — small, dedicated, doing the work.
+Lighthouse Coffee is the newer addition.
+Both are the kind of operations you find when you move outside the city limits and look at where rents are reasonable.

 What Nevada Coffee Gets Right